karthikmc-git/Finflow_bot/README.md

 Acknowledgments
-Streamlit: For creating an easy-to-use web app framework.
+-Streamlit: For creating an easy-to-use web app framework.
-Plotly: For providing interactive charting capabilities.
+-Plotly: For providing interactive charting capabilities.
-yfinance: For accessing financial data.
+-yfinance: For accessing financial data.
-Hugging Face: For their transformers library and pre-trained models.
+-Hugging Face: For their transformers library and pre-trained models.
-Hume AI: For emotion analysis APIs.
+-Hume AI: For emotion analysis APIs.
+NOTE: This is just a prototype, need to integrate personal assistant in it!